strongtz/i915-sriov-dkms/README.md

 For Arch Linux users, it is available in AUR. [i915-sriov-dkms](https://aur.archlinux.org/packages/i915-sriov-dkms) You also can download the package from the [releases page](https://github.com/strongtz/i915-sriov-dkms/releases) and install it with `pacman -U`.

+## NixOS Linux Installation Steps (Tested Kernel 6.17)

+For NixOS users, the i915-sriov kernel module can be directly included in your NixOS configuration without the use of DKMS.
+In particular, the kernel module is provided as a NixOS module that must be included in your NixOS configuration.
+This NixOS module places the i915-sriov kernel module via an overlay in your `pkgs` attribute set with the attribute name `i915-sriov`.
+This kernel module can then be included in your configuration by declaring `boot.extraModulePackages = [ pkgs.i915-sriov ];` The same applies also to `xe-sriov`.
+It is recommened to set `inputs.nixpkgs.follows = "nixpkgs"` to avoid version mismatch.

 ## PVE Host Installation Steps (PVE 9 with Kernel 6.14)
 1. Install build tools: `apt install build-* dkms`
 1. Install the kernel and headers for desired version: `apt install proxmox-headers-6.14 proxmox-kernel-6.14` (for unsigned kernel).